 - Getting to the trailhead or the end of the trail is quite tricky.
 Compared to other sections, it is not the most accessible one.

 - Despite having so many greens, many parts of the trail are exposed to the sun.
-Consider hiking super early.
+Consider hiking early and resting in picnic spots during mid-day.

 Whatever decision you make, always remember to prepare beforehand, stay safe, and last but not least, enjoy the outdoors! #happyhiking!